 Monitoring and periodic review should be a planned part of the risk management process, with the aim of monitoring the risk and the progress of mitigating actions.
 In addition to regular review, a change in the environment or organization might warrant an ad hoc review of the risks.

 Therefore, whatever action is taken to control risks will require to be monitored so that we can make sure that it is working and effective.
 Tracking events can also help your security performance monitoring process as it’s all about learning from your past experiences.
 By providing high-quality, timely and detailed reports and assessments, feedback can then be easily shared to all relevant personnel to significantly improve security across your organization and industry.

-The updated IATA Integrated Risk Management Guidance manual provides a step-by-step guide on how to manage exposure to risk in a smart and comprehensive manner, and is specifically designed for the aviation industry.
+The updated IATA Integrated Risk and Resilience Management manual provides a step-by-step guide on how to manage exposure to risk in a smart and comprehensive manner, and is specifically designed for the aviation industry.
+However, even non-aviation entities may consider the model and processes presented.
 Beginning with a quick assessment of your current situation, the handbook will show you how to design a practical plan tailored to the needs of your organization.

 Our trials of this methodology have produced extremely positive feedback from airlines and aviation companies around the globe.
 If you would like a more hands-on approach, you can take the Enterprise Risk Management for Aviation course offered by IATA Training.
 Over 4 days, you'll learn about the IATA IRM methodology and obtain the tools to implement a risk management process within your organization – from corporate risks to operational-related risks.